mathcircle/ccircle/lab03.md

 # CCircle.Lab.3 : Python Lists, Functions and Objects
 ### Prev -> [CodingCircle Summer 2017 Documentation](index)

+## Welcome to Lab 3
-## For questions asking you to figure out what is printed when certain code is evaluated, write down your solution to the problem _before_ trying to run the provided code on your computer.
+For questions asking you to figure out what is printed when certain code is evaluated, please write down your solution to the problem _before_ trying to run the provided code on your computer.

-# Lists
+## Lists
 1.
     Complete the function below with a single line of code.